chingyaousf/Simple-Podman-Docker-and-Singularity-Apptainer-HPC-Guide/README.md

 #### app/input folder:

-It contains \`hello.txt\` file for running with the command \"cat /app/input/hello.txt\" as described in the Dockerfile.
+It contains \`hello.txt\` file for running with the command "cat /app/input/hello.txt" as described in the Dockerfile.

 **2. Build image:**